 Škofja Loka is a charming town set in the countryside between Ljubljana and Lake Bled in Slovenia.
 With an impressive hilltop castle and a pretty main square, the town makes for a lovely day trip from Ljubljana or Bled.
 Read on to discover the best things to do in Skofja Loka, Slovenia!

 An old town with a rich history, Škofja Loka was given to the Bishops of Freising by the Holy Roman Emperor in the 10th century.
 Hence its name, which means “Bishops’ Meadows.”
 It has a stunning location at the meeting point of two rivers, and is surrounded by picturesque hills.

 Skofja Loka is famous as the place where the oldest Slovene play was written.
 The Škofja Loka Passion Play describes the sufferings of Jesus and was enacted on Good Friday each year until the middle of the 18th century.
-It has been revived in modern times, with the next enactment planned for 2021.
+It has been revived in modern times, with enactments in 1999, 2000, 2009, and 2015.

 The pretty medieval town of Škofja Loka is definitely worth visiting when you are in Ljubljana or Bled, especially if you love history, old houses, and castles!

 Things to Do in Škofja Loka, SLOVENIA

 As an exquisitely-preserved medieval town, Škofja Loka is perfect for just wandering.
 But it is also home to a number of sights that are worth visiting.
 The town is small, so you can explore it in a few hours.